-3.1 Responsibility of the Executive Director of Finance
+3.1 Responsibility of the Executive Director of Financial Services

-It shall be the responsibility of the Executive Director of Finance, or designated officer, to ensure that this Control Code of Practice is kept up to date, revised where appropriate, and monitored for its effectiveness.
+It shall be the responsibility of the Executive Director of Financial Services, or designated officer, to ensure that this Control Code of Practice is kept up to date, revised where appropriate, and monitored for its effectiveness.
 Changes in Statute, professional guidance or Council policy that have a financial impact shall be reflected in the Code.
-The Executive Director of Finance shall determine the detailed form of capital and revenue estimates.
-It shall be the responsibility of the Executive Director of Finance to keep Elected Members informed at all times on financial matters.
+The Executive Director of Financial Services shall determine the detailed form of capital and revenue estimates.
+It shall be the responsibility of the Executive Director of Financial Services to keep Elected Members informed at all times on financial matters.

-3.2 Responsibility of Senior Executive Officers
+3.2 Responsibility of Service Executive Directors/ Chief Officer

-It shall be the duty of the Senior Executive Officers to ensure that this Code of Practice and the Local Code of Governance and all associated procedure manuals and documents as listed in Section 4 are made known to appropriate staff members and shall ensure full compliance with them.
-Senior Executive Officers shall prepare revenue and capital estimates in respect of their Service after consultation with the Executive Director of Finance and ensure that the Executive Director of Finance is informed of financial matters that will have a significant impact on the Service, seeking financial advice where necessary.
+It shall be the duty of each Service Executive Director/ Chief Officer of the Integrated Joint Board to ensure that this Code of Practice and the Local Code of Governance and all associated procedure manuals and documents as listed in Section 4 are made known to appropriate staff members and shall ensure full compliance with them.
+Each Service Executive Director / Chief Officer shall prepare revenue and capital estimates in respect of their Service after consultation with the Executive Director of Financial Services.
+Service Executive Directors/ Chief Officer shall ensure that the Executive Director of Financial Services is informed of financial matters that will have a significant impact on the Service, seeking financial advice where necessary.

-Senior Executive Officers shall ensure that arrangements are in place to properly establish the correct liability, process and accounting for VAT.
+Service Executive Directors/ Chief Officer shall ensure that arrangements are in place to properly establish the correct liability, process and accounting for VAT.
 For major works, service reform and other changes in service delivery, full information must be provided to the Council's VAT Officer at an early stage of the planning.
 In response the VAT Officer will provide appropriate VAT advice.
 This will include identification of any potential risks, restrictions and/or liability to charge VAT on any identified income or funding.
 Appropriate mitigating actions will be recommended where required.